OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/media-services/media-services-dotnet-live-encode-with-onpremises-encoders.md

         {
             IAsset asset = _context.Assets.Create(AssetlName, AssetCreationOptions.None);

-            // Create a Program on the Channel.
+            // Create a Program on hello Channel.
 You can have multiple Programs that overlap or are sequential;
             // however each Program must have a unique name within your Media Services account.
             IProgram program = channel.Programs.Create(ProgramlName, TimeSpan.FromHours(3), asset.Id);
             program.Start();